 Q: I want to use the mobile app or online banking, but I’m not sure how to.
 Can someone help?

 A: Yes.
-U.S. Bank has a co-browse application for both the web browser and the mobile app that allows for a U.S. Bank representative on the phone to “co-browse with you and navigate those online resources.
+U.S. Bank has a video banking option so customers can virtually meet with their banker, and they can help with any mobile and online banking questions you may have.
+Cobrowse, a feature not all banks offer, allows customers to share their screen with their banker so they can view and navigate online and mobile banking together.
+This allows for a U.S. Bank representative on the phone to “cobrowse with you and navigate those online resources.
 If there’s something you may have missed, let us know, and we can point it out for you.
 You may realize that it’s something you may not have needed to leave the house for,” Alonzo says.
-To find the co-browse application on the mobile app, go to the question mark in the top right corner and select “co-browse”.
-To find the co-browse application on your web browser, head to the bottom right corner and select “co-browse.”
+To find the cobrowse application on the mobile app, go to the question mark in the top right corner and select “cobrowse”.
+To find the cobrowse application on your web browser, head to the bottom right corner and select “cobrowse.”

 Navigate your financial well-being throughout the COVID-19 situation here.